Ultrahigh-energy cosmogenic neutrino emissions in the high-redshift universe: Abstract

 \section{Abstract}

 The James Webb Space Telescope (JWST) revealed a large population of active galactic nuclei (AGN) with redshifts greater than five.
 We show that if they emit ultrahigh-energy protons with energies up to $\lesssim 10^{19}$~eV, the cosmogenic neutrino production in the high-redshift CMB field yields a neutrino flux with a bump at around 50~PeV.
-This flux is consistent with the current estimate of neutrino intensity from the IceCube Neutrino Observatory.
-We argue that the predicted neutrino intensity naturally arises from the average AGN luminosity and number density observed by JWST, without the need for fine-tuning of relevant parameters.
+This flux is potentially consistent with the current neutrino intensity estimate by the IceCube Neutrino Observatory within the parameter space allowed from the AGN luminosity and number density estimates by JWST.
 Future neutrino observations that confirm the 50-PeV bump and constrain the small-scale anisotropy will infer ultra-high energy cosmic-ray emissions in the early universe.

 High-energy neutrino observations provide a novel probe for understanding cosmic-ray origins.
 Secondary neutrinos resulting from interactions with ultrahigh-energy cosmic rays (UHECRs) with energies far beyond EeV ($10^{18}~{\rm eV}$) hold promise as probes of UHECR origins, including source directions, emission timescales, and relevant energetics.
 This potential is attributable to the inherent property of neutrinos, namely their ability to traverse cosmological distances while retaining their primary energies, with the exception of losses incurred through the cosmological adiabatic process~\cite{Seckel:2005cm}.
 The IceCube Neutrino Observatory has measured the high-energy neutrino flux in the energy region beyond PeV~\cite{Aartsen:2013bka, Aartsen:2016ngq}.
 The detection of multiple PeV-energy neutrino events has been achieved~\cite{Aartsen:2016xlq, Aartsen:2018vtx, IceCube:2021rpz,IceCubeCollaborationSS:GlobalFit2026}, thereby facilitating the estimation of the energy flux to be approximately $\mathcal{O}(10^{-9})~{\rm GeV/(cm^2 sec\ sr)}$.
 However, the origin of these neutrinos remains to be elucidated.
 Are these neutrinos definitely associated with UHECR emissions?
 Does the picture of UHECR and PeV-energy neutrino connections line up with the null detection of further higher-energy neutrinos by IceCube~\cite{Aartsen:2018vtx, IceCubeCollaborationSS:2025jbi} and Pierre Auger Observatory~\cite{Aab:2019auo,PierreAuger:2023pjg}?
 These fundamental questions still need to be answered to solve the long-standing mysteries of UHECR production mechanisms.